Get insider access

 Transmitter Required No

-The Sennheiser HD 600 are big and bulky headphones that do not fold into a more compact design for transport.
+They're big, bulky headphones that don't fold into a more compact design for transport.
 They're not made to be carried around often, and they don't come with a case to easily store them in your bag, which makes them less portable.
 The box they come in can be used as a substitute for a case.
-Unfortunately, it's far too large and cumbersome for regular use.
+Unfortunately, it's far too large and cumbersome for mobile use.

 0